misheska/misheska.github.com/source/_posts/2013-02-24-using-rvm-to-manage-multiple-versions-of-ruby.markdown

 With curl installed, run the RVM install with the following commands:
 ```
-$ \curl -L https://get.rvm.io | bash -s stable
+$ \curl -#L https://get.rvm.io | bash -s stable
 $ source $HOME/.rvm/scripts/rvm
 ```

-Next run the <code>rvm requirements</code> command to get rvm to tell us what other packages need to be installed for Ruby to work:
+Run the <code>rvm requirements</code> command to get rvm to display the commands to install the other dependent packages for compiling Ruby from
+source:
 ```
 $ rvm requirements
 ...